vawale/primes_polar_plot/README.md

 ### Buildtime dependencies

-Needs matplotplusplus - https://github.com/alandefreitas/matplotplusplus library for build.
+Needs [matplotplusplus](https://github.com/alandefreitas/matplotplusplus) library for build.
 The latest master branch of matplotplusplus is downloaded and built as part of cmake project.

 ### Runtime dependencies